getgrav/grav-learn/pages/07.cli-console/03.grav-cli-gpm/docs.md

 ## Uninstall

-The `uninstall` command removes an installed theme or plugin and cleares the cache.
+The `uninstall` command removes an installed theme or plugin and clears the cache.
 Because Grav is purely filesystem, uninstalling a theme or a plugin means deleting the folder physically.

 The command will also detect if a resource is symbolically linked, and prompts you on what to do.